 September 19th 2010: His birthday comes and goes with no release.

 November 2010: He signs to Jay Z’s record label, Roc Nation, leading to speculation that Act II was imminent.
-“The Announcement” and “Shiny Suit Theory”, which saw Jay’s E and Z rap alongside a hook from The-Dream, are released shortly after.
+“The Announcement” and “Shiny Suit Theory”, which saw Jay’s E and Z rap alongside a hook from The-Dream, are released shortly afterwards.
 Both are mind-blowing.

 March 2011: A video titled “The Making of Act II” appears online.